 What I think is most important is that there is a consistent and regular effort most days to practice.

-I teach from September to early December and from January to late May.
+I teach from September to early December and from January to late May or early June.

-Please pay for the coming month's lessons on or before the 1st of each month.
-My preferred method of payment is by e-transfer, but I will also accept cheques.
+Please pay for the coming month’s lessons on or before the 1st of each month.
+My preferred method of payment is by e-transfer.

 Please give me 24 hours notice if you need to cancel a lesson.
 If it is less than 24 hours before a lesson your fee will be forfeited.
 As my schedule permits I will do my best to schedule make up lessons.